Florian Jungwirth

-Florian Jungwirth (born 27 January 1989) is a German professional former footballer who played as a defender or midfielder.
+Florian Jungwirth (born 27 January 1989) is a German former professional footballer who played as a defender or midfielder.

 Club career

 1860 Munich

 Jungwirth began his career as a defender with his hometown club TSV Eintracht Karlsfeld when he was ten years old, before moving to TSV 1860 Munich, and progressing through the reserve team from age groups U-11 to U-19.
 He won the Deutsche Fußballmeisterschaft der B-Junioren (German B-Juniors Championship) with the U-17 team in 2006 and again in 2007 with the U-19s.
 Jungwirth became a member of the U-23 squad during the 2007–08 season, making his senior debut with a start on 15 September 2007 in a 3–0 victory at home against VfR Aalen.
 At the end of the 2009 season, he had made 48 appearances for the reserve side.
 He was named to the first team in the summer of 2008, but appeared only as an unused substitute eleven times during the 2008–09 season and was entirely unused for the first half of the 2009–10 season, before moving to Dynamo Dresden in January 2010.